marigold-dev/training-nft-1/README.md

 You are able to create an NFT collection marketplace from the `ligo/fa` library.

-On next training, you will add the Buy and Sell functions to your smart contract and update the frontend to allow these actions.
+On next training, you will add the buy and sell functions to your smart contract and update the frontend to allow these actions.

 To continue, let's go to [Part 2](/tutorials/build-an-nft-marketplace/part-2).